-Fitzgerald, a Republican, was the representative for Ohio's 3rd congressional district from 1927 to 1931.
+Fitzgerald was the representative for Ohio’s 3rd congressional district and was a Republican.
+He served from 1927 to 1931.

 From Apr 1921 to Mar 1931, Fitzgerald missed 181 of 827 roll call votes, which is 21.9%.
 This is on par with the median of 17.8% among the lifetime records of representatives serving in Mar 1931.
 The chart below reports missed votes over time.